KilianDiama/problem-clarifier/README.md

 solving the wrong problem

-analyzing before the decision exists
+analyzing before a real decision exists

 writing before intent is clear